Home / Services / Security / Incident Response /

 - Ensuring LSA is following information security policies and procedures.

-- Ensuring incident are promptly reported to LSA management, appropriate Business Owners, IIA, the Health Information portability and Accountability Act (HIPAA) Officer, Office of the Vice President for Research (OVPR), Office of General Council (OGC), Institutional Review Board (IRB), and the U-M Police Department (UMPD) as necessary.
+- Ensuring incident are promptly reported to LSA management, appropriate Business Owners, IIA, the Health Information portability and Accountability Act (HIPAA) Officer, U-M Office of Research (UMOR), Office of General Council (OGC), Institutional Review Board (IRB), and the U-M Police Department (UMPD) as necessary.

 - Collaborating with IIA on the response and mitigation of SERIOUS incidents.